Robin-C/pea-tracker/README.md

 <h3>Dataviz</h3>
 Metabase and SQL for the data vizualition part.

+<h3>Orchestration</h3>
+Airflow and python to run the data pipeline on a daily schedule

 <h3>General diagram</h3>
 Each component was isolated inside of a docker container and booted up with Docker-compose.
 Everything is hosted on a cheap VPS.